robotlearn/raisimpy/README.rst

     cp -r extras $LOCAL_BUILD/include/ode/

-Now, you can finally compile the python wrappers from the ``raisim_wrapper`` folder by typing:
+Now, you can finally compile the python wrappers from the ``raisimpy`` folder by typing:

 .. code-block:: bash